-Our FirstService Residential operating division adopted the FirstService Residential trademark in June 2013, replacing 18 legacy regional brands.
-The adoption of common branding was designed to create a unified North American market presence signifying our market leadership, to showcase our commitment to service excellence and to leverage our strengths to the benefit of current and future clients.
+The FirstService Residential operating division operates under the FirstService Residential trademark.
+This common branding creates a unified North American market presence signifying our market leadership, to showcase our commitment to service excellence and to leverage our strengths to the benefit of current and future clients.
 No value has been ascribed to the FirstService Residential trademark in our consolidated financial statements.